 Born in Iasi in 1993, he started his musical training when he was six, under the guidance of Silvia Panzariu.
-He went on attending the Octav Bancila School of Arts, later joining the classes of Raluca Panzariu and then Andrei Enoiu-Panzariu, and having lessons outside of school with pianist Iulian Arcadi Trofin.
-George came to the United Kingdom in 2010, after winning the ‘Constantin Silvestri’ Scholarship which allowed him study for one year at the Stewart’s Melville College in Edinburgh.
-A year later he entered the Royal Conservatoire of Scotland where he would study for the next six years, under the guidance of Graeme McNaught, Norman Beedie and Jonathan Plowright.
-He finished his Bachelor Degree in 2015 with First-Class Honours and his Masters Degree in 2017.
-His training was supported by two scholarships from the RCS, scholarships from The Tillet Trust and The Colin Keer Trust and a ‘Britton Award’ from Help Musicians UK.
-After a recent successful audition, he has been chosen for the Tillett Young Artist Platform scheme for 2017.
+He went on attending the Octav Bancila School of Arts, later joining the classes of Raluca Panzariu, Andrei Enoiu-Panzariu, and having private lessons with pianist Iulian Arcadi Trofin.
+He started going to piano competitions at the age of 8 and has since obtained over 20 prizes in international piano competitions.
+In 2010, George won the ‘Constantin Silvestri’ Scholarship which allowed him study for one year at the Stewart’s Melville College in Edinburgh.
+A year later he entered the Royal Conservatoire of Scotland where he would study for the next six years.